-Everyone wants to know how to raise a smart child and encourage a love of learning.
+Everyone wants to know how to raise a bright child and encourage a love of learning.
 Read how to raise smart children while still letting kids be kids.

 I was proud, but shocked.
 My five-year-old’s pre-K teacher revealed my son was performing a few levels above his grade.